mittagessen/kraken/README.rst

 for CUDA acceleration with the appropriate hardware.

 Finally you'll have to scrounge up a model to do the actual recognition of characters.
-To download the default model for printed English text and place it in the kraken directory for the current user:
+To download the default model for printed French text and place it in the kraken directory for the current user:

 ::

-  $ kraken get 10.5281/zenodo.2577813
+  $ kraken get 10.5281/zenodo.10592716

 A list of libre models available in the central repository can be retrieved by
 running: